-(B) NEW AND REVISED STANDARDS AND INTERPRETATIONS OF EXISTING STANDARDS NOT APPLIED PROSPECTIVELY BY THE GROUP A number of new standards and interpretations come into force for finan-

-A number of new standards and interpretations come into force for financial years after 1 January 2019 and have not been applied at the time of preparation of these financial statements.
+(B) NEW AND REVISED STANDARDS AND INTERPRETATIONS OF EXISTING STANDARDS NOT APPLIED PROSPECTIVELY BY THE GROUP A number of new standards and interpretations come into force for financial years after 1 January 2020 and have not been applied at the time of preparation of these financial statements.
 No other IFRS standards or IFRIC interpretations which have not yet come into force are expected to have a material impact on the Group.

-NOTE 41 - EVENTS AFTER THE END OF THE PERIOD
+NOTE 42 - EVENTS AFTER THE END OF THE PERIOD